 We have three volunteer shifts available – the morning (9am-1pm), the afternoon (12pm-4pm) and all day (9am-4pm.)
 You can select your preferred time on the volunteer registration form.
 Volunteers should plan to arrive at the Maryland Historical Society at the start of their shift to pick up your thank you items.

-Doors Open Baltimore sites fall into four categories – Culture & Community, Historic & Adaptive Reuse, Museums & Galleries and Sacred Spaces.
-You can indicate on the volunteer form which type of site you would prefer and we will try our best to match you with a site that is of interest to you.
+Doors Open Baltimore sites fall into four quadrants – Northeast, Northwest, Southeast & Southwest spaces.
+You can indicate on the volunteer form which quadrant you prefer and we will try our best to match you with a site in this area.
 Placement at a specific site can not be guaranteed.

 Absolutely!
 On your registration form, you can indicate the name of a friend with whom you would like to volunteer, and we will do our best to place you together.
 Spread the word, and tell a friend about volunteering at DOB!